-Vendor Monitoring
+Vendor Controls

 The district has not established a process for ensuring software acquired or outsourced from information technology vendors complies with data security principles.
+Additionally, the district does not have a written contract with the vendor of a critical district system.
 Without an effective process for monitoring and managing risk of software acquisition or outsourcing, the district has less assurance in a vendor's ability to deliver services effectively, securely, and reliably and to ensure that services meet current and future data privacy and security needs.